ccbrown/xiv-sim/README.md

 Welcome
 =======

 This is a combat simulator for Final Fantasy 14.
-Currently it's only set up to simulate monks and it's not at all user friendly.
-It is, however, to the best of my knowledge pretty accurate, so it's useful for toying around with different stats / rotations / cooldown timings / etc. and getting an idea of what the effects would be.
+You can find more info on its status at the <a href="http://ffxivguild.net/sim">ffxivguild.net/sim</a>.

 If you're a fellow software developer and you're interested in adding models / rotations for other classes or creating a GUI or anything of that sort, please put in some pull requests. :)